MaibornWolff/clean-air/README.md

 ## What is this?

 This repository contains the building plans to build a DIY-air-cleaner based on UV-C radiation - the "cleanair" device.
 The large device consists of 6 36W UV-C lamps in a flight case with extra space for electronics and the ESP32 control unit.
-The small one contains 2 lamps and can be printed using a 3d printer capable of printing 22cm x 22cm blocks.
+The small one is able to handle up to 4 UV-C lamps and can be printed using a 3d printer capable of printing 22cm x 22cm blocks.

 ### Anycase Version